Yatta Checkout User Guide

 Optional Object with optional redirectUrl

-On successful purchase, certain actions might be desired.
-Therefore this object can be set, containing a redirectUrl string, defining the URL the user should be redirected to after making a purchase and closing the checkout drop-in.
+On a successful purchase, certain actions might be desired.
+Therefore this object can be set containing a redirectUrl string, defining the URL the user will be redirected to after making a purchase and closing the Checkout drop-in.

 Sign-in status change